dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/auxiliary-api/DCEFrame.md

 ## stride

-Store the stride of the frame.
+The property stores the stride of the image.

 ```objectivec
 NSInteger stride